justin4v/ZettelNotes/Book Reading/设计模式GoF/创建型/Prototype.md

 - *GraphicTool doesn't know how to create instances of our music classes* to add to the score.
 - We could *subclass GraphicTool for each kind of music object, but that would produce lots of subclasses* that differ only in the kind of music object they instantiate.

-We know *object composition* is a flexible alternative to subclassing.
+We know **object composition is a flexible alternative to subclassing**.
-The question is, *how can the framework use it to parameterize instances of GraphicTool by the class of Graphic they're supposed to create*?
+The question is, **how can the framework use *object composition* to parameterize instances of GraphicTool** by the class of Graphic they're supposed to create?
+GraphicTool 中的动作在 GraphicTool 中聚合

 ## 解决
 The solution lies in making *GraphicTool create a new Graphic by copying or "cloning" an instance of a Graphic subclass*.
 We call this instance a prototype.